-14. True.
+- 14. True.
 Second paragraph lists the main components of Segway's frame.
-Although wheels are mentioned too, they are not part of the framework.

-15. Not given.
+Although wheels are mentioned too, they are not part of the framework. - 15.
+Not given.
 There is no information about how Segway turns.
-Only acceleration and stopping are mentioned.16.
+Only acceleration and stopping are mentioned. - 16.
 Not given.
-No particular occupation is mentioned as a focus customer for Segway.
+No particular occupation is mentioned as focus customers for Segway.
 There are only examples of how Segway could make life easier for people of different professions.
-Moreover, students are not mentioned at all.

-17. D. Answers A, B and C refer to shoppers, mailmen and farmers respectively.
-Second sentence of paragraph 6 has the answer.

-18. B. Second paragraph from the bottom lists all the fears that stop people from choosing Segway over the more conventional modes of transportation such as cars.

-19. D. The way a person thinks nowadays doesn't progress as rapidly as technology.

-20. ordinary.
-Second paragraph, first sentence: "it looks very ordinary".

-21. steering wheel.
-Paragraph 2 gives a list of what Segway doesn't have in comparison to conventional vehicles.
-The steering wheel is the only one omitted.

-22. platform.
-Paragraph 2 mentions two wheels attached to the platform.

-23. batteries.
-Paragraph 4 states that Segway is powered by batteries.

-24. police officers.
-Paragraph 5 enumerates people who stand to benefit from the use of Segway.
-Police officers

-(make sure to use the plural form) are the only ones omitted from the task text.

-25. age, injury (in any order).
-Paragraph Five lists age and injury as reasons for some people to prefer Segway over more conventional walking.

-26. fear.
-Second paragraph from the bottom, first sentence mentions "inherent fear of doing something new".
+Moreover, students are not mentioned at all. - 17.
+D. Answers A, B and C refer to shoppers, mailmen and farmers respectively.
+Second sentence of Paragraph Six has the answer. - 18.
+B. Last but one paragraph lists all the fears that stop people from choosing Segway over the more conventional modes of transportation such as cars. - 19.
+D. The way a person thinks nowadays doesn't progress as rapidly as technology. - 20. ordinary.
+Second paragraph, first sentence: "it looks very ordinary". - 21. steering wheel.
+Paragraph Two gives the list of what Segway doesn't have in comparison to conventional vehicles.
+Steering wheel is the only one omitted. - 22. platform.
+Paragraph Two mentions two wheels attached to the platform. - 23. batteries.
+Paragraph Four states that Segway is powered by batteries. - 24. police officers.
+Paragraph five enumerates people who stand to benefit from the use of Segway.
+Police officers (make sure to use the plural form) are the only one omitted from the task text. - 25. age, injury (in any order).
+Paragraph Five lists age and injury as reasons for some people to prefer Segway over the more conventional walking. - 26. fear.
+Last but one paragraph, first sentence mentions "inherent fear of doing something new".

-27. mindset.
-Last paragraph mentions a mindset that evolves slower in comparison to today's rate of science.
+27. mind-set.
+Last paragraph mentions mind-set that evolves slower in comparison to today's rate of science.
+Although 'mindset' can be spelled without dash, in your answer you should stick to the spelling variant from the original text.